Parkala: River Swarna

 The River Swarna is a rain-fed water source.
 Water is tapped at two small dams, one at Baje near Hiriyadka and the other near Shiroor, where it is taken through filtration plants and supplied to many towns and villages, including Parkala, besides being Udupi City's main drinking water source.
 Swarna also supplies water to many villages along its banks for agricultural purposes.

 Agriculture

 Agriculture is the main occupation of a sizeable population of residents of Parkala.
-The main produce is paddy, coconut, arecanut and a variety of vegetables.
+The main produce is paddy, coconut, arecanut, and a variety of vegetables.

 Transportation

-The closest railway stations is Udupi, 8 km from Parkala.
+The closest railway station is Udupi, 8 km from Parkala.
 The nearest international airport is at Bajpe in Mangalore.
 Parkala is connected by public and private transport to major cities in Karnataka, Goa and Maharashtra.

 Schools

 Basel Mission School [Urban area], popularly known as B.M.
 School, is over 100 years old.
 Kannada (up to 8th) and English (up to 10th) are languages of instruction.
 Another popular school is the Parkala High School, imparting education in Kannada and English from 8th to 10th standard.